 - Elevated serum lipase and/or amylase > 3 times the upper limit of normal

 Management of Pancreatitis in Children

 Treatment depends on severity.
-For acute uncomplicated pancreatitis, the pain control measures and intravenous fluids for dehydration and electrolyte control form the mainstay of therapy.
-PPI for acid suppression and maintenance of nil per mouth (NPO) status while vomiting, are also essential adjuncts to treatment.
-Chronic pancreatitis treatment is often about prophylaxis against acute bouts and maintenance of a new compensated balance between pancreatic functions and inflammation of the organ.
+For acute uncomplicated pancreatitis, pain control measures and intravenous fluids for dehydration and electrolyte control form the mainstay of therapy.
+PPI for acid suppression and maintenance of nothing per mouth (NPO) while vomiting is also essential adjuncts to treatment.
+Treatment for chronic pancreatitis is often aimed to prevent acute bouts and to maintain a new compensated balance between pancreatic function and inflammation of the organ.

 Pancreatic enzyme supplements are available for patients to ease digestion.
-Some etiologies like a choledochal cyst, pancreatitis secondary to duct obstruction, gallstones, and biliary sludge often call for surgical intervention.
+Some etiologies, such as choledochal cyst, pancreatitis secondary to duct obstruction, gallstones, and biliary sludge, often necessitate surgical intervention.
 Surgical procedures for severe necrotic pancreatitis, such as necrosectomy, are often associated with high morbidity and mortality.

 Prognosis of Pancreatitis in Children

-The chief complications of pancreatitis are as mentioned below:
+The chief complications of pancreatitis are as follows: